weblabormx/php-api-proxy/README.md

-# nba-api-proxy
+# PHP API Proxy
-PHP NBA API Proxy
+PHP Json API Proxy with user agents

+Install it on your server and just execute:

+`proxy.yourdomain.com?reqUrl=$url`